d6stringer/BAScrape/README.md

 - ORIGIN_PATH=*the path where the bas downloads files, typically the 'downloads' folder*
 - DESTINATION_PATH=*the path where you want the downloaded files to reside*

+A *.bat file can be created to use a windows scheduler.
+It would be something like this:
+@echo off
+cd "C:\ *the location of your file* \BAScrape\" python bascrape.py %* pause

+Leaving the "pause" allows you to see errors.
+It can be removed if you are satisfied that things are working ok.